mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 ### Action!
 Update the Movies Controller to Add Director to the Permitted Movie Parameters

+1. Run Rspec: `rails spec`
+2. Verify that the `MoviesController updates actually does the update` example fails.
+   * If this tests did not exist yet ([you're welcome](https://www.youtube.com/watch?v=79DijItQXMM)), we would create it now.
-1. In `app/controllers/movies_controller.rb`, in the method `movie_params`, add `:director` to the `:permit` argument list.
+4. In `app/controllers/movies_controller.rb`, in the method `movie_params`, add `:director` to the `:permit` argument list.
+5. Run Rspec: `rails spec`
+6. Verify that none of the examples are failing
+   * 4 *are* pending, though... you'll come back to these in a bit.
-2. Run cucumber to verify that the step passes.
+8. Run cucumber to verify that the step passes.

 ### Action!
 Celebrate!